ThorbenKuck/NetCom2/README.md

 # NetCom2

-NetCom2 is a framework, highly modular desigend to function as a universal and asynchronus Client-Server-Communication-Interface.
+NetCom2 is a framework, highly modular designed to function as a universal and asynchronous Client-Server-Communication-Interface.
 It is designed to function as an over-network EventBus.

 [![Build Status](https://travis-ci.org/ThorbenKuck/NetCom2.svg?branch=master)](https://travis-ci.org/ThorbenKuck/NetCom2)